-Pros to Buying a Re-Sale Home
+Advantages of Buying a Resale Home

-Though new construction homes can be customizable, there is just a different feel to re-sale homes that have a certain charm to them and hold history from an earlier time.
-Not only this, but older homes will allow you to channel your inner Chip & Joanna Gaines if you fancy fixer uppers.
+Though new construction homes can be customizable, there is just a different feel to resale homes.
+They have a certain charm to them, and resale homes hold history from an earlier time.
+Not only this, but older homes will also allow you to channel your inner Chip and Joanna Gaines if you fancy fixer uppers.

-Pros to Buying a New Construction Homes
+Advantages of Buying a New Construction Homes

 New construction homes are often going to be built with the latest technology.
 What does this mean?
 Well, for one, your home will often be more energy efficient than a resale home.
 Not only this, but your home is also likely to have more outlets than an older home, which can be extremely beneficial for those working from home.
 It offers plenty of charging efficiency for laptops, iPads, and other devices.
 Say goodbye to buying extremely long charging cords to reach your favorite spot on the couch!